 The Barbican is an international arts and learning centre that pushes the boundaries of all major art forms including dance, film, music, theatre and visual arts.
 Situated next to Guildhall School, it houses a concert hall, two theatres, two galleries, three cinemas, a glasshouse conservatory and a library.
-The unique creative alliance between the Barbican and Guildhall School will provide you with exceptional learning opportunities, including masterclasses, projects with the Barbican's international Associate Orchestras, and the chance to perform at the Barbican.
-The Barbican's popular Young Barbican scheme offers all Guildhall students discounted access to unmissable art and entertainment as well as exclusive events and creative opportunities.
+The unique creative alliance between the Barbican and Guildhall School provides our students with exceptional learning opportunities, including masterclasses, projects with the Barbican's international Associate

+Orchestras, and the chance to perform on one of its renowned stages.
+The Centre's popular Young Barbican scheme offers all Guildhall students discounted access to unmissable art and entertainment as well as exclusive events and creative opportunities.